Linuxfabrik/monitoring-plugins/check-plugins/sensors-temperatures/README.rst

 Overview
 --------

-Return certain hardware temperature sensors (it may be a CPU, an hard disk or something else, depending on the OS and its configuration).
-All temperatures are expressed in celsius.
-Check is done automatically against hardware thresholds.
-If sensors are not supported by the OS OK is returned.
+Certain hardware temperature sensors may be returned (it could be a CPU, a hard disk or something else, depending on the operating system and its configuration).
+All temperatures are expressed in Celsius.
+Checks are performed automatically against hardware thresholds.
+If the sensors are not supported by the OS, 'OK' is returned.

+Hints:

+* Run ``sensors-detect --auto`` beforehand to scan your system for the various hardware monitoring chips or sensors supported by libsensors or, more generally, by the lm_sensors tool suite.

 Fact Sheet